 - By mandating an additional verification intrinsically linked to Robert, the merchant is satisfied that he is a genuine shopper and approves the transaction.

-How do merchants authenticate a payment beyond SCA?
+How do merchants authenticate a payment beyond 3DS?

-There are several methods that merchants can use to authenticate payments during the payment flow.
-Here, we outline the most common authentication methods, how they work, and their advantages and limitations.
+Merchants can use several methods to authenticate payments during the payment flow.
+Here, we outline the most common authentication methods, their advantages and limitations, and how they work.

 Address Verification System

 The Address Verification System (AVS) is an authentication method to help merchants identify fraudulent or suspicious activity.
-AVS checks that the cardholder's billing address matches the address the issuing bank has on file for them.
+AVS checks that the cardholder's billing address matches the address the issuing bank has on file.

-The merchant receives a response code indicating whether the address matches and can decide whether to approve, decline, or investigate the transaction further before approving it.
+The merchant receives a response code indicating whether the address matches.
+Then, it can decide whether to approve, decline, or investigate the transaction further before approving it.

 ✅ AVS is easy for merchants to implement.